Placements and WIL

 Elective Placement Subjects

 Many WBL subjects are elective, and therefore not compulsory.
-However, we strongly recommend that students consider undertaking a WIL subject during their course to gain real-life experience, make valuable industry connections, and gain some insight into the types of work available in their field after they graduate.
+However, we strongly recommend that students consider undertaking a WBL subject during their course to gain real-life experience, make valuable industry connections, and gain some insight into the types of work available in their field after they graduate.

 Agricultural Science, Animal and Veterinary Biosciences